-In his testimony for the Shoah Foundation, Henry describes a train journey taken on his own, which ends up in Łódź.
-It may be that he went to Łódź first and his parents joined him there.
+In his testimony for the Shoah Foundation, Henry describes a train journey taken without his parents, which ends up in Łódź.
+It seems that he went to Łódź first and his parents joined him there.
 He seems to have been living separately from his parents in Łódź: “And I think we went to Łódź and there were some people we were very friendly with in Kutaisi, so I stayed with them.”
 (Notice “I” — not “we”.)
 That arrangement ended when the fellow Henry was living with fell in love and got married.
 Henry then moved in with a friend, Edgar Aftergood.
 Henry also attended school in Łódź, including the University and the Polytechnical Institute, which was temporarily in Łódź before moving back to Warsaw.
 His studies may explain why Henry stayed in Europe longer than his parents.

 Adek and Zina came to the United States, sailing from Gothenburg, Sweden, on a ship named Gripsholm, on January 31, 1947, arriving via Ellis Island.
 Zina is on the passenger listing as “Zofia”.